Becoming legal everywhere but the military

 If you have been accused of any violation of the UCMJ related to drugs don't waste any time – call Patriots Law Group and talk to an experienced attorney with a long track record of successfully defending drug cases in the military.

-Toni is an attorney with PLG that regularly handles officer grade determinations, command investigations, courts-martials, Non-judicial punishments, and other adverse actions military members face.
+PLG regularly handles officer grade determinations, command investigations, courts-martials, non-judicial punishments, and other adverse actions military members face.
 Call 301-952-9000 to schedule a consultation.
-You can review Toni's bio here.

 DISCLAIMER: The information above is for informational purposes only and is not intended to serve as legal advice for any particular situation.
 No attorney-client relationship is intended or created by this information and may not be relied upon based on the above-statements.
 Each individual situation is different and therefore a consultation is necessary before any advice can be relied upon as appropriate and accurate for your situation.
 This information is current as of January 15, 2020.